01445 741333 | The Original Collection

 Summer

-Summer months are typically where wildlife is most active.
+During the summer months, wildlife is typically most active.
 This makes it a great time for birdwatching and spotting a wide range of species.
 Plus, the weather is better!
 It’s the perfect season to get outside and soak up all the natural beauty around you.

 Autumn

-Autumn brings a quieter, more dramatic beauty to Wester Ross – and with it, some incredible wildlife moments.
+Autumn brings a quieter, more dramatic beauty to Wester Ross, and with it, some incredible wildlife moments.
 From September to October, the red deer rutting season is in full swing making it the best time of the year to spot them!
-It’s also pupping season for the seals, so they come ashore to rest with their newborn pups – a truly remarkable sight.
+It’s also pupping season for the seals, so they come ashore to rest with their newborns – a truly remarkable sight.

 Winter

 Whilst it's quieter in the winter, it’s still a wonderful time for wildlife watching.
 Typically, the deer descend from the hills in search of food making sightings more common and special.
-Seals and a variety of bird species are also around, reminding us that nature's beauty doesn’t take a break even when it’s cold!
+The seals and winter-migrating bird species reminding us that nature's beauty doesn’t take a break even when it’s cold!

 Winter in the West Highlands

-There's something truly special about wildlife during the early morning and dusk.
-It tends to offer the best opportunities to catch wildlife in action.
-If you’re hoping to catch a glimpse, these are some simple tips that will help you make the most of these golden hours.
+There's something truly special about spotting wildlife during the early hours of the morning and as night falls.
+These quieter hours tend to offer the best opportunities to catch wildlife in action, and here are some simple tips that will help you make the most of them.

-One of the main tips to improve your chances of spotting all this wildlife is to stay quiet, take your time, and try to blend in!
-Patience really is key!
-Wearing muted, natural colours instead of bright clothing can also make a big difference – helping you become part of the landscape rather than standing out from it.
+To improve your chances of spotting wildlife, stay quiet, take your time, and try to blend in!
+Patience really is key.
+Wearing muted, natural colours instead of bright clothing can also make a big difference, as this helps you become part of the landscape rather than standing out from it.

 Otter spotting

-The best time to see otters are at dawn or about two hours before high tide.
-These creatures are nocturnal, so this is when they come out to feed.
-Take a quiet moment by the water’s edge, and you might just spot their distinctive webbed toe prints in the mud!
+The best time to see otters is at dawn, or about two hours before high tide.
+These creatures are nocturnal, so they come out to feed at night.
+Head down to the water’s edge, and you might just spot their distinctive webbed toe prints in the mud!

 Deer spotting

-Dusk and dawn are the best times to see these deer, so look between the trunks of trees and into the shadowy corners of the forest.
-Hoof prints are also key to look out for so keep your eyes peeled!
+Dusk and dawn are the best times to see these deer, so look between the trunks of the trees and into the shadowy corners of the forest and don't forget to look out for hoof prints!

 Seal spotting

-Low tide is an ideal time to spot seals as they often haul out on the banks.
-Early mornings and late afternoons are also ideal as it’s cooler and they are therefore more active, giving you a better chance of seeing them lounging, stretching or even slipping back into the water.
+Low tide is an ideal time to spot seals as they often haul themselves out of the water to sunbathe.
+Early mornings and late afternoons are also ideal times for seal spotting as it’s cooler, and this is when they're most active.
 Seals have a strong sense of smell so staying downwind helps them from detecting your presence.

-Dawn and dusk are lovely times for Scottish Highland birdwatching as they are often more active - either hunting or returning to their roosts.
-The stillness of these hours makes the perfect peaceful and rewarding experience.
+Dawn and dusk are both lovely times to head out for some Scottish Highland birdwatching as the birds are more active and the light is beautiful.
+They'll either be hunting for insects or fish in the mornings, or returning to their roosts for the night.
+The stillness of these early hours are incredibly peaceful and offer rewarding experiences.

 How to observe without disturbing

-When watching wildlife, the most important thing we can do is respect them.
-Try to keep a safe distance and enjoy observing from afar – getting too close can cause stress for some of these animals.
-It’s also best to stick to paths, and it’s always a good idea to leave nests just as you found them.
-If you are out adventuring with your dog, be sure to keep them on a lead – after all, not every deer or seal wants to make a new furry friend!
+When watching wildlife, it's important to respect their space.
+Try to keep a safe distance and enjoy observing from afar, as getting too close can cause stress for some of these animals.
+It’s also best to stick to paths, and don't get near to or disturb any nests.
+If you are out adventuring with your dog, be sure to keep them on a lead – deer and seals generally don't want to make any new furry friends!

 Try falconry at Shieldaig Lodge